 During fiscal year ended March 26, 2021 and after the PSL Divestiture, Sanken, through PSL formed SEEL to cover its distribution business in Europe.
-The Company in connection with the TSA agreement with Sanken and PSL paid certain costs on behalf of them, and as such, had related party accounts receivable from SEEL of \$1,272 as of the fiscal year ended March 26, 2021.
+The Company in connection with the TSA agreement with Sanken and PSL paid certain costs on behalf of them, and, as such, had related party accounts receivable from SEEL of none and \$1,272 as of March 25, 2022 and March 26, 2021, respectively.